SamuelJHarper/ECE287_Maze-Project/README.md

 # ECE287_Maze-Project
-Final project designed for ECE287 Digital Design
+**Final project designed for ECE287 Digital Design by Samuel Harper**

+  Proceed to the [wiki](https://github.com/SamuelJHarper/ECE287_Maze-Project/wiki) page to find out more about the project

 **LogicGateOutput.java**:
   This Java script takes an input coordinates of rectangles (top left (x,y) and bottom right (x,y)), and